ghbrown/ghbrown.github.io/content/_index.md

 ---

 I am a fourth year Ph.D. student in the Computational Science, Engineering, and Mathematics graduate program in the Oden Institute advised by [Joe Kileel](https://web.ma.utexas.edu/users/jkileel/).
-For summer 2026 I am a Computing Scholar at Lawrence Livermore National Laboratory working with [Peter Lindstrom](https://people.llnl.gov/lindstrom2), and for fall 2026 I will work with [Yang Liu](https://liuyangzhuan.github.io/) at Lawrence Berkeley National Laboratory as part of the DOE SCGSR.
+For summer 2026 I am a Computing Scholar at Lawrence Livermore National Laboratory working with [Peter Lindstrom](https://people.llnl.gov/lindstrom2), and for fall 2026 I will work with [Yang Liu](https://liuyangzhuan.github.io/) at Lawrence Berkeley National Laboratory as part of the Department of Energy Graduate Student Research Program.

 I am interested in numerical analysis, linear algebra, and optimization.
 My PhD has focused on low-rank tensors and their applications to data compression and fast approximate algorithms.